josefmonje/html-css-and-basic-bootstrap/chapter2.md

 ### Recap:

+* Bootstrap is used to make it easier to create decent-looking websites
-* Bootstrap works by using pre-made css classes and applying them to your HTML
+* It works by using pre-made CSS classes and applying them to your HTML

 ### Next:
 * Learn the basics of JavaScript